wp-plugins/socmen/readme.txt

 = Technical support =

 Dear users, this plugin is available for free download.
 If you have any questions or recommendations regarding the functionality of this plugin (existing options, new options, current issues), please feel free to contact me.
 I speak serbian and english.
 If you notice any bugs in the plugin, you can notify me about it and we'll investigate and fix the issue then.
-Your request should contain URL of the website, issues description and later maybe WordPress admin panel credentials.
-If you need some special customization of the plugin, I can do that too, but it's a paid service.
 Please don't hesitate to contact me.

 == Installation ==